The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Extra Experiment on Simulated Oracle Reward Model to demonstrate H3 and H4

-\begin{itemize} \item Perfect auxiliary reward model have shown enhanced performance compared to weak RL baselines like PPO.
-While agents trained solely with PPO struggled to play Montezuma, incorporating Perfect auxiliary reward model into PPO (i.e., (3) in Table~\ref{tab:mainresult}) did find the goal state, with the success rate increasing from 0\% to 100\%.
-However, we observed that the auxiliary reward model learns more slowly than the intrinsic reward model (see (2) in Table~\ref{tab:mainresult}) when attempting to reach the goal state.
+\begin{enumerate} \item Perfect auxiliary reward model have shown enhanced performance compared to weak RL baselines like PPO.
+While agents trained solely with PPO struggled to play Montezuma, incorporating Perfect auxiliary reward model into PPO (i.e., entry (3) in Table~\ref{tab:chap_3_sup_oracle_RM_mainresult}) did find the goal state, with the success rate increasing from 0\% to 100\%.
+However, we observed that the auxiliary reward model learns more slowly than the intrinsic reward model.
+This is evidenced by its lower AUC score (0.287 for entry (3) vs. 0.550 for entry (2) in Table~\ref{tab:chap_3_sup_oracle_RM_mainresult}), where AUC reflects how quickly the agent learn to reach the goal state.
 This finding was initially surprising, but upon examining the agent movement heatmaps in Figure~\ref{fig:heatmapa} and Figure~\ref{fig:heatmapb}, an explanation becomes clear: the PPO+RND model discovers shorter paths to the goal state.
 The heatmap reveals that the PPO+RND agent learns to directly jump to a rope, bypassing the use of a ladder and conveyor belt as suggested by the expert instructions.
-This observation raises a concern about instruction-following based reward signals; they might limit the agent's exploration, confining it to states favored by the expert.
-If the quality of the expert's knowledge about the task is not optimal, this can result in the agent failing to compete with an exploration-based reward model. \item Again, we observed a remarkable synergy between the instruction-following-based reward model and the intrinsic reward model, as discussed in \S\ref{subsec:main_results_montezuma}.
-As shown in (4) in Table~\ref{tab:mainresult}, the PPO+RND + Sim RM 1 (Perfect) agent achieves the highest AUC score, demonstrating that it learns to reach the goal state faster than any other model. \item The involvement of false positive rewards significantly slows down the learning process of the model, as evidenced by entries (5) and (6) in Table~\ref{tab:mainresult}.
-Additionally, both (5) and (6) show lower AUC scores compared to (2), which is the vanilla PPO+RND model.
-If we consider the vanilla PPO+RND model to represent a scenario with \textbf{full false negative} instruction-following rewards (since no instruction-following reward model is implemented here), then comparing the scores of (2) with (5) and (6) further indicates that false positive rewards are \textbf{more detrimental} than false negative ones. \item The RL + VLM reward approach completely failed to converge when the reward model disregarded temporal ordering, as evidenced by entry (6) in Table~\ref{tab:mainresult}.
-The success rate had a significant drop to 16.7\%, and even the RND intrinsic reward was unable to recover the success rate within the time budget.
-This illustrates the severe impact of false positive rewards due to temporal ordering insensitivity, an example of composition insensitivity discussed in \S\ref{sec:approximation_error}; they trap the agent in a cycle of ineffective actions.
-However, note that if every sub-task is fulfilled, the agent will still receive the maximum total rewards, suggesting that, in theory, the policy could eventually converge. \textbf{Yet}, the practical implications of such false positives emphasize how they can drastically extend the learning period or lead to non-convergence in real-world scenarios where time or computational resources are limited. \end{itemize}
+This observation highlights a nuance in VLM-based reward signals, potentially overlooking more efficient routes when expert instructions do not serve as landmarks (a well-known concept in heuristic search in the field of classical planning). \item We observed a remarkable synergy between the instruction-based reward model and the intrinsic reward model.
+As shown in entry (4) in Table~\ref{tab:chap_3_sup_oracle_RM_mainresult}, the PPO+RND + Sim RM 1 (Perfect) agent achieves the highest AUC score, demonstrating that it learns to reach the goal state faster than any other model. \item False positive rewards significantly impeded learning, as shown by entries (5) and (6) in \cref{tab:chap_3_sup_oracle_RM_mainresult}.
+Heatmaps (\cref{fig:heatmapb}, \cref{fig:heatmapc}) reveal agents frequently visiting dead ends (e.g., falling off cliffs) under these conditions, suggesting that the agent is trapped in local minima.
+To assess their impact, we compare these to PPO+RND (entry (2)), a baseline lacking VLM-based instruction rewards.
+Since (2) does not even have a VLM-based reward model, we treat it as a baseline with \textbf{full false negative} instruction-based rewards.
+The AUC scores of (5) and (6) are lower than (2), indicating that false positives are more detrimental than false negatives, supporting our hypothesis \textbf{H4}, as detailed shortly. \item When the VLM reward model ignored temporal ordering (entry (6)), convergence failed, with the success rate dropping to 16.7\% and RND unable to recover within the time limit.
+Heatmap (\cref{fig:heatmapd}) illustrates the agent fixating on the final instruction (``walk left to the door'') without securing the key, trapping it in local minima near $s_0$ due to false positives --- a form of composition insensitivity (\cref{sec:approximation_error}).
+Moreover, given that Montezuma's Revenge environment has a fixed initial state distribution, (i.e., the agent always starts at a fixed $s_0$), it is not guaranteed that the RL algorithm will eventually reach the global optimum with maximum total rewards, as highlighted by \citet{Agarwal2019OnTT}. \end{enumerate}